frankcholula/UoS-project-template/README.md

 ```

 ## Code Setup
-Given that most of the projects in the CVRML course are in Python, I have included a `code` directory with a `poetry` setup with the necessary dependencies for the course.
+Given that most of the projects in the CVRML courses are in Python, I have included a `code` directory with a `poetry` setup with the necessary dependencies.

 To install the dependencies, run the following commands in the code directory:
 ```bash